My Cookie Journey

 Instructions

-• In a bowl, weigh or measure the sugar and set aside.
-In another bowl, weigh or measure the flour, baking powder, salt, cocoa powder, and dark cocoa powder, and use a whisk to blend the ingredients.
+• In a bowl, weigh or measure the sugar and set it aside.
+In another bowl, weigh or measure the flour, baking powder, salt, cocoa powder, and dark cocoa powder.
+Whisk the dry ingredients together until combined.

 Share this recipe